benbspiceworks/desktop-app/README.md

 ## Lookup the name of the container (its dynamic)
 `docker ps -a`

+## Check Spiceworks db values
+You can use this command to execute arbitrary SQL commands against the database.

+For example, the below command will output a list of SQL records which should include the auth key record "remote_agent_key" because the container build process automatically sets the key to allow agents to checkin without going through the normal process of using the Desktop app web UI to set the key.

+`docker exec desktopapp "C:\Program Files (x86)\Spiceworks\bin\sqlite3.exe" "C:\Program Files (x86)\Spiceworks\db\spiceworks_prod.db" "SELECT * FROM configuration WHERE name LIKE 'remote%';"`

 ## Then attach to the console using
 `docker attach <dynamic name>`